rido-min/IoTHubMQTTBrokerPreviewSamples/README.md

 ## Quickstart

-Let us get started with a hello world scenario, with a publisher and subscriber communicating on a custom topic.
+Let us get started with a hello world scenario, with a publisher and subscriber communicating on a topic.
 Below table enumerate the devices, topics and topic space used in this example.
 | Device | Role| Topic | Topic Template |
 | -------- | --------------- |---------- |---------- |